sorayav/sorayav.github.io/README.md

 # Hi there

 My name is Soraya and I'm a front-end development learner.
-After a HTML & CSS introduction course on Khan Academy I created my [first website from scratch](https://sorayav.github.io/first-website) (pardon my code!).
+I'm currently studying on my own with great and open resources (Khan Academy, The Odin Project, FreeCodeCamp, etc.) while creating small projects such as static websites.

-I'm currently exploring other courses, projects and the wonderful world of the version control systems (pardon my random merges!).
+I'm also exploring the wonderful world of the version control systems and so I apologize beforehand for the random merges you'll see here.

 Thanks for checking!